magento/devdocs/src/cloud/project/projects.md

 ## Access the project and environments {#project}

 When you first login, a list of projects you have access to displays.
 As an Account Owner, you can only see your company's project.
-A Magento Solution Partner may see multiple projects for all of the clients they support.
+An Adobe Solutions Partner may see multiple projects for all of the clients they support.

 Click on a project to access branches and more.
 On the page, you will see a hierarchy of environments named by the Git branch.